SECURITIES AND EXCHANGE COMMISSION

 Investments in mutual funds are stated at fair value.
 Changes in prices of the mutual fund investments are expected to offset related changes in certain deferred compensation liabilities.
 Non-marketable equity securities and certain venture capital funds are stated at cost minus impairment, if any, plus or minus changes resulting from qualifying observable price changes.
 Investments in the remaining venture capital funds are stated using the equity method.
 See Note 6 to the financial statements for details of equity and other long-term investments.

-We also utilize total return swaps to economically hedge exposure to changes in liabilities related to the equity market risks of certain deferred compensation arrangements with employees.
+We also utilize total return swaps to economically hedge exposure to changes in liabilities related to the market risks of certain deferred compensation arrangements with employees.
 Gains or losses from changes in the fair value of these total return swaps generally offset the related losses or gains on the deferred compensation liabilities.

 ITEM 8.
 Financial statements and supplementary data